 - 1. Dormers

 - 2. Gables

 - 3. Recessed entries

 - 4. Covered porch entries

 - 5. Cupolas or towers

 - 6. Pillars or posts

 - 7. Change in building material, texture or pattern

 - 8. Bay or oriel windows

 - 9. Balconies

-- 10. Decorative patterns on more than fifteen percent of the facade (e.g., brick or stonework, shingles, wainscoting, ornamentation, and similar features)
+- 10. Decorative patterns on more than fifteen 15 percent of the facade (e.g., brick or stonework, shingles, wainscoting, ornamentation, and similar features)

-- 11. Brick or stonework as a predominate material on more than fifty percent of the facade
+- 11. Brick or stonework as a predominate material on more than fifty 50 percent of the facade

 - 12. Decorative cornices and roof lines (e.g., for flat roofs)

-- 13. Variation in massing exceeding the requirements in Section 17.62.050.B.8 by 10%
+- 13. Variation in massing exceeding the requirements in Section OCMC 17.62.050.B.8 by 10%

-- 14. An alternative feature providing visual relief and detail as approved by the community development director.
+- 14. An alternative feature providing visual relief and detail as approved by the Ceommunity Development Developmen

-Architectural features shall be varied on the different building elevations, and on different buildings within the same development.
-At least two of the required features on each front and exterior side (corner lot) elevations shall be distinct from the front and exterior side elevations of other buildings within the same development.
+Building Detail Variation.
+Architectural features shall be varied on the different building elevations, and on different buildings within the same development unless a modification to this standards is approved pursuant to Section OCMC 17.62.015.
+At least two 2 of the required features on each front and exterior side (corner lot) elevations shall be distinct from the front and exterior side elevations of other buildings within the same development.